mseifert9/Javascript-Slideshow/readme.md

 slideshowTop | undefined |
 slideshowLeft | undefined |
 slideshowCenter | false | true = center in window
+resizeWithWindow | false | If True, then the image will resize when the browser window resizes.
+If false then the image will keep its size when the browser window resizes.

 #### Show / Hide (Boolean: True shows and False hides the feature)
 Property | Default | Description